In spite of your best efforts, hair will inevitably fall into your shower drain.

 Let's start by discussing how to clear the hair from your drain.
 Is that the best course of action?

-Sincerity be told, there are some effective all-natural methods for removing hair.
+Sincerity is told, there are some effective all-natural methods for removing hair.
 In fact, baking soda and vinegar are suggested below as one of them.
 But the majority of the time, using some sort of tool is the best course of action.
 This makes sure that every hair is gone while protecting your shower drain.

 Unfortunately, we do not advise using chemical drain cleaners because they are harsh on your pipes and body.
 In fact, they may even do more harm, which may result in corrosion, leaks, and expensive water damage.